Sharp Degree Bounds for Sum-of-Squares Certificates on Projective Curves: Many-Faceted Spectrahedral Cones

 \section{Many-Faceted Spectrahedral Cones}

 This section focuses on convex geometry and properties of spectrahedral cones.
 We distinguish certain spectrahedral cones that have an abundance of facets in the vicinity of every point.
-To demonstrate the ubiquity of these cones in convex algebraic geometry, we show that if a sums-of-squares cone is closed and contains no lines, then its dual has this structure.
+To demonstrate the ubiquity of these cones in convex algebraic geometry, we show that if a sum-of-squares cone is closed and contains no lines, then its dual has this structure.

-Let $V$ be a finite-dimensional real vector space, let $S_2 := \Sym^2(V^*)$ be the vector space of quadratic forms on $V$, and let $S_2^+ \subseteq S_2$ be the cone of positive-semidefinite quadratic forms.
-The corank of a quadratic form $f \in S_2$ is the dimension of $\Ker(f)$, the kernel of the associated symmetric matrix.
+Let $V$ be a finite-dimensional real vector space, let $S_2 \coloneq \Sym^2(V^*)$ be the vector space of quadratic forms on $V$, and let $S_2^+ \subseteq S_2$ be the cone of positive-semidefinite quadratic forms.
+The corank of a quadratic form $f \in S_2$ is the dimension of the kernel $\Ker(f)$ of the associated symmetric matrix.
 We endow $\Sym^2(V^*)$ with the metric topology arising from the spectral norm.
 Since all norms on a finite-dimensional vector space induce the same topology, we refer to this metric topology as the Euclidean topology.
 For a quadratic form $g \in S_2$ and a positive real number $\varepsilon$, we write $B_{\varepsilon}(g) \subset S_2$ for the open ball of radius $\varepsilon$ centered at $g$.
-The boundary $\partial W$ of a subset $W \subseteq S_2$ equals the closure of $W$ in the Euclidean topology without the interior of $W$.
-We also equip each subset $W \subseteq S_2$ with the induced Euclidean topology.
+As usual, we equip each subset $W \subseteq S_2$ with the induced Euclidean topology and the boundary $\partial W$ equals the closure of $W$ in its affine span without the interior of $W$.

-A linear subspace $L \subseteq S_2$ determines a spectrahedral cone $C := L \cap S_2^+$.
+A linear subspace $L \subseteq S_2$ determines a spectrahedral cone $C \coloneq L \cap S_2^+$.
 The faces of the convex set $C$ have a useful algebraic description.
 Specifically, Theorem~1 in \cite{RamanaGoldman} establishes that the minimal face of $C$ containing a given quadratic form $g \in S_2$ equals the intersection of $C$ with the linear subspace consisting of $f \in S_2$ such that $\Ker(g) \subseteq \Ker(f)$.
 Hence, if the linear subspace $L$ intersects the interior of the cone $S_2^+$, then a quadratic form having corank $1$ determines a facet, that is an inclusion-maximal proper face.